 There are two variants of the savings function.
-In the case of I = sY (equation 2), s is determined by dividing real gross investment by real GDP.
+In the case of I = sY (Eq.
+(2)), s is determined by dividing real gross investment by real GDP.
 The ratio rises gradually from about 6% in 1760 to 11% in the 1830s and 1840s.
 It sags to about 10% in the 1850s.

-The alternative savings function is the Kalecki function $I = (s_K \varphi_K + s_T \varphi_T) Y$ (equation 4).
-This function is preferred for two reasons.
-First, household budgets from the industrial revolution indicate that, on average, workers did not save.
-In some cases, income exceeded expenditure by a small amount; in other cases, the reverse was true.
-Overall, there was no net savings (Horrell and Humphries 1992, Horrell 1996).
+The alternative savings function is the Kalecki function $I = (s_K \phi_K + s_T \phi_T) Y$ (Eq.
+(4)).
+This function is preferred since household budgets from the industrial revolution indicate that, on average, workers did not save (Horrell and Humphries, 1992; Horrell, 1996).
 All of the savings, therefore, came from landlords and capitalists.

-Figure 4 shows the ratio of savings to their income.
-There is some suggestion that the savings rate out of property income rose in the 1760s and 1770s, but thereafter there was no trend.
+Fig. 4 shows the ratio of savings to their income.
+Use is made of the identity that savings equals investment, and of Feinstein's estimates of the latter.6 There is some suggestion that the savings rate out of property income rose in the 1760s and 1770s, but thereafter there was no trend.
 Regression of the savings rate on the shares of profits and rents in national income for the period 1770-1913 showed a small difference between landlords and capitalists:

-$$I/Y = .138\phi{T} + .196\phi{K}$$ (13)
+$$I/Y = 0.138\phi_T + 0.196\phi_R$$

-The coefficients had estimated standards errors of .013 and .004 respectively.
+The coefficients had estimated standards errors of 0.013 and 0.004, respectively.
 In this model, capitalists saved a higher proportion of income than landlords.
-I used this equation for most simulations except that I lowered the coefficient of savings by capitalists to .14 in the 1760s and .16 in the 1770s.
+I used this equation for most simulations except that I lowered the coefficient of savings by capitalists to 0.14 in the 1760s and 0.16 in the 1770s.
 This improved the simulations in those years and creates a small exogenous component to the rise in savings in 1780.
 The increase in savings in later years remains dependent on changes in the distribution of income.